What is meant by "Value for Money" (VFM)?

 - Efficiency - ensuring that the maximum amount of output is achieved from an operation for the minimum amount of input.

 - Effectiveness - ensuring that the outputs of an organisation are as closely aligned as possible to its objectives.

 Management of bodies in receipt of public funds, including Universities, are required to demonstrate how they achieve the above.

 What is Internal Audit's role in respect of VFM?

-Internal Audit provides an annual report to the Audit Committee, which underpins its opinion.
+Internal Audit provides an annual report to the Audit and Risk Committee, which underpins its opinion.
 This report draws on a variety of evidence, including comparative information from other universities.